mslinn/git_tree_go/README.md

   pointing to each git repository.

 - The `git-exec` command executes an arbitrary shell command for each repository.

+- The `git-list-executables` command lists all the executables created by this package.

 - The `git-replicate` command writes a script that clones the repositories in the tree, and adds any defined remotes.